ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (vc-append compartment body wheels)))
 ```

-This little recfacto limit the scope of my definition: that's always a good practice, and I can of course going further, while putting everything in the car definition.
+This little recfacto limit the scope of my definitions: that's always a good practice.
+I can going further, while putting everything in the car definition.

 ![use let*](/blog/2021-09-08-one_day_with_racket/img/09-violet_car.png)

 ## First citizen

-One of the big strenght of JavaScript is the "function as value", in other word the fact that a function can take another one as argument (aka higher-order functions).
+One of the big strenght of JavaScript is the "function as value", which imply that a function can take another one as argument (aka higher-order functions).

 ```javascript
 function example(callback) {